tito-arch/BABC-2/content/post/review-of-lensa-ai.md

-+++
-author = "BABC"
-categories = "Artificial Intelligence & Machine Learning" date = 2023-03-01T14:44:37Z
+---
+title: Transform Your Selfies into Stunning Works of Art with Lensa AI
+date: 2023-03-01T14:44:37.000Z
+draft: false
-description = "A review of Lensa Ai a photo editing app, Which turns normal images to creative work of art" tags = ["Ai", "Lensa Ai"] title = "Transform Your Selfies into Stunning Works of Art with Lensa AI" [cover] alt = "Review of Lensa Ai" caption = "image credits: Lensa Ai" image = "/uploads/miles-lensa-ai-dysmorphia.webp"
+description: A review of Lensa Ai a photo editing app, Which turns normal images to creative work of art

-+++
+cover-photo: bunnie abc
+categories: Artificial Intelligence & Machine Learning
+tags:
+  - Ai
+  - Lensa Ai
+author: BABC
+cover:
+  alt: Review of Lensa Ai
+  caption: "image credits: Lensa Ai"
+  image: /uploads/miles-lensa-ai-dysmorphia.webp
+---
 Are you bored with your usual plain selfies worry no more because[ **Lensa AI**](https://prisma-ai.com/lensa) is here

 # What is lensa Ai